-Scope note: This type comprises the names used to identify materials.
+Scope note: This class is a specialization of E55 Type and comprises the names used to identify materials.

 Terms for instances of E57 Material may denote properties of matter before its use, during its use, and as incorporated in an object, such as ultramarine powder, tempera paste, reinforced concrete.
 Internationally used codes and terminology are recommended.
 Discrete pieces of raw-materials kept in museums, such as bricks, sheets of fabric, pieces of metal, should be modelled individually in the same way as other objects.
 Discrete used or processed pieces, such as the stones from Nefer Titi's temple, should be modelled as parts (cf. P46 is composed of).